Campaign for Academic Excellence

 10th Grade Summer Academy: a one-week summer program for at-risk rising 10th graders to help them explore their post-high school options and plan their high school work accordingly.

-College Application Essay Workshop
+College Essay Writing Workshop

-Two one-week summer sessions where students receive focused instruction and individual feedback from B-CC’s English teachers on college application essay writing.
+One-week summer sessions where students receive focused instruction and individual feedback from B-CC’s English teachers on college application essay writing.

 Girls Leadership Workshop